bee-san/awesome-hawaiian-language/README.md

 # Call to action

-🚨 I need audio and timed soft subtitles of the Hawaiian language 🚨
+🚨 I need digital media of the Hawaiian language 🚨

-Preferably video, but just audio is fine too.
+Preferably video with timed subtitles, but books are fine too.

 With this I can:
 * Create a frequency dictionary